Jakho

 image

-Then, as shown in the images, find the Above 4G option and change Access/Use to User, and set the last two options to Enabled by default.
+Then, as shown in the image, find the Above 4G option, change Access/Use to User, and set the last two items to Enabled.

 image